- June 9, 2014

 "Castle: Never Judge a Book by its Cover" is a first-person puzzle-adventure game.
 You play as a young boy who must navigate a mysterious castle, solving complex puzzles and uncovering hidden secrets.
 Along the way, you'll encounter seemingly ordinary objects that hold unexpected powers, challenging you to think creatively and redefine your perception of reality.
 Exploration and problem-solving are key in this immersive, atmospheric experience.

-- The puzzles are varied and can be genuinely challenging, providing a satisfying experience for players who enjoy problem-solving.
+- The puzzles are varied and include some unique challenges, providing a satisfying mix of difficulty levels.

-- The game suffers from illogical item usage and backtracking, often requiring players to find mundane objects in unrealistic scenarios.
+- The item usage logic is often nonsensical, requiring players to find items in unrealistic locations, which detracts from immersion.

-- Some puzzles are frustratingly difficult or poorly explained, leading to a reliance on the skip feature rather than genuine problem-solving.
+- Some puzzles are frustratingly difficult or poorly explained, leading to confusion and reliance on the skip option.

 “The story is quite good for the genre, and I am left both satisfied and wanting more.”